Skip to content

 Background & Motivation

-Background: Mechanistic interpretability currently has two main threads: (i) circuit discovery uses activation patching or gradient-based approximations (EAP / EAP-IG) to identify attention heads/MLP subnetworks critical for a task; (ii) activation steering adds learned directions to the residual stream to control model behavior.
-Both operate on the same representation space but have developed independently.
+Background: Mechanistic interpretability currently follows two paths: (i) circuit discovery, using activation patching or gradient approximations (EAP / EAP-IG) to find task-critical attention head/MLP sub-networks; (ii) activation steering, adding learned directions to the residual stream to control model behavior.
+Both operate within the same representation space yet remain independent.

-Limitations of Prior Work: Patching methods require \(O(LH)\) forward passes; gradient-based methods (attribution patching, EAP-IG) suffer from instability due to saturation and LayerNorm nonlinearity; mask-learning methods (ACDC, edge pruning) require iterative optimization.
-On the steering side, contrastive data collection, direction learning, and intervention strength tuning are necessary, and "where to intervene" and "which direction to use" are handled separately.
+Limitations of Prior Work: Patching requires \(O(LH)\) forward passes; gradient methods (attribution patching, EAP-IG) suffer from instability due to saturation and LayerNorm non-linearities; mask-learning methods (ACDC, edge pruning) require iterative optimization.
+Steering requires collecting contrastive data, learning directions, and tuning intervention strength, while "where to intervene" and "which direction to use" are treated as decoupled problems.

-Key Challenge: If circuits are stably encoded in model weights, then discovery and steering should operate on the same object—yet current methods split this into two disconnected toolsets.
-The linear representation hypothesis (Park 2024, Elhage 2022) suggests a unified geometric perspective, but it has never been used to explain both phenomena simultaneously.
+Key Challenge: If a circuit is stably encoded in model weights, then discovery and steering should operate on the same object—but existing methods treat them as separate tools that do not communicate.
+The linear representation hypothesis (Park 2024, Elhage 2022) suggests a unified geometric perspective but has never been used to explain both simultaneously.

-Goal: To answer, via a geometric principle, (i) which components belong to a circuit (read); (ii) how to intervene on these components to change the output (write); all without relying on gradients or interventions, using only pure forward projections.
+Goal: To use a single geometric principle to answer (i) which components belong to a circuit (read) and (ii) how to intervene in these components to change the output (write), without relying on gradients or intervention and using only pure forward projections.

-Core Idea: Circuit membership = alignment between component output and the "answer token difference direction"; using the same direction for steering constitutes the write operation; read and write are duals of the same set of directions.
+Core Idea: Circuit membership equals the alignment between component outputs and the "answer token differential direction."
+Using the same direction for steering constitutes a "write" operation; read and write are duals (duality) of the same group of directions.

 Method